quic/aimet/Docs/user_guide/model_quantization.rst

 Pytorch:
     :doc:`PyTorch Model Guidelines<../api_docs/torch_model_guidelines>`

-    In the case of PyTorch, there exist the Model Validator utility, to automate the checking of certain PyTorch model requirements, as well as the Model Preparer utility, to automate the updating of the model definition to align with certain requirements.
+    In the case of PyTorch, there exists the Model Validator utility, to automate the checking of certain PyTorch model requirements, as well as the Model Preparer utility, to automate the updating of the model definition to align with certain requirements.